Ryan30341/govee_lights/WORKTREES.md

 # Git Worktrees Setup

 This project uses git worktrees to enable parallel development workflows for different features.
+All feature worktrees live under the shared directory `govee_lights_worktrees/` at the same level as the main project folder for a cleaner layout.

 ## Available Worktrees